Senior social isolation is a growing problem within a rapidly aging population. Learn the signs and how you can help your loved one today.

 Senior social isolation can be voluntary or involuntary, and getting at-risk seniors the help they need is challenging.
-For this reason, learning the signs and the effects social isolation have on the elderly is vital.
+For this reason, learning the signs and effects of social isolation on the elderly is vital.
 So if you believe your loved one is at risk, this article can help.

 Senior Social Isolation Statistics At A Glance

-Many people often use isolation and loneliness interchangeably, but experts studying this problem note that they are different.
+Many people use isolation and loneliness interchangeably, but experts studying this problem note that they are different.
 For example, loneliness correlates to the individual’s personal feelings or state of mind.
-Loneliness can occur when the quantity or quality of social interactions doesn’t match what the person wants.
+Loneliness can occur when the quantity or quality of social interactions doesn’t match the person’s wants.

 It’s not uncommon for people to feel lonely even when around others.
 But if they’re at risk of social isolation, they may feel even more lonely, even with a robust support system.
-According to the National Seniors Council of Canada, senior social isolation is characterized by:
+According to the National Seniors Council of Canada, senior social isolation is characterized by the following:

 Risk Factors For Social Isolation